NEWS: Follow this link for information to help protect you from a housing scam.

 Don't forget that if you feel that you are the victim of your neighbour's behaviour, we will also support you in finding a resolution.

-A financial adviser in the Student Support Service for advice on budgeting or any of the other financial issues mentioned in this leaflet.
+A financial adviser in Student Services for advice on budgeting or any of the other financial issues mentioned in this leaflet.
 Appointments available between 10.00 and 15.00, email email@example.com or tel.
-01603 593290 or 593184
+01603 593290 or 593184.
+Financial adviser appointments take place in Student Services (Student Life) in LSB 0.20.

 An advice worker in Home Run in Union House for advice on house hunting, to go through a contract before signing or if the landlord does not return your deposit.
 Drop in, email firstname.lastname@example.org or tel.
 01603 592505